emailWould you like to receive Burncoose newsletters?

 They have smaller, thinner leaves than evergreen rhododendrons and are generally medium-sized shrubs with smaller flowers that usually have 5 stamens whereas rhododendrons have 10.

 Further divided into subgroups they commonly bear a profusion of small to large trusses of funnel-shaped flowers, some pleasantly scented.
-Most provide colour in reds, oranges and yellows at leaf-fall and they can be pruned to keep them in check.
+Most provide foliage colour in reds, oranges and yellows before leaf-fall and they can be pruned to keep them in check.

 Contains R. luteum, still known by the old name Azalea ponticum, possibly the most wonderfully scented of all but invasive and should be confined within the garden boundary.

-Good to know - although prone to many pests/diseases, generally trouble free when grown well.
+Additional Features - Good to know - - although prone to many pests/diseases, generally trouble free when grown well.
 Within the Rhododendron family.
 Shallow planting is essential as all are surface rooting.
 Mulch annually with leaf mould.